-Each grantee is responsible for maintaining readily available and retrievable records in sufficient detail to demonstrate compliance with the URA, 104(d) and applicable relocation program regulations, irrespective of any tasks assigned to the real property owner.
-These records must be maintained for a period of five years after final project close-out, or the date a person has received all of the financial assistance due, whichever is the latest date.
+Each subrecipient is responsible for maintaining readily available and retrievable records in sufficient detail to demonstrate compliance with the URA, 104(d) and applicable relocation program regulations, irrespective of any tasks assigned to the real property owner.
+These records must be maintained for a period of no less than five (5) years after final project close-out, or the date all persons have received all of the required relocation assistance required, whichever is the latest date.

-Each notice that the grantee is required to provide to a property owner or occupant must be mailed certified or registered, first-class mail, return receipt requested.
-The return receipt must be affixed to each individual case file.
-If hand delivered, a written acknowledgment of receipt must be obtained from the addressee.
+Each notice that the subrecipient is required to provide to a property owner or occupant must be mailed certified or registered, first-class mail, return receipt requested.
+The return receipt must be affixed to each individual relocation case file.